tmm/www/blog/_posts/2016-04-25-pixels-over-code.md

 I love code and that won't stop anytime soon.
 (I am a programmer after all.)
 But design is key going forward.

-I constantly try to learn more.

-Make things that function. *And* make them beautiful.
+Make things that function *and* make them beautiful.